 8. They possess problem-solving skills

 Salespeople often deal with tight schedules and a seemingly never-ending to-do list.
 That’s why so much of figuring out how to be a good salesperson means being resourceful.

 This means being a self-starter that’s able to make use of the knowledge and tools in front of you rather than constantly needing to ask others for help.
-Your sales strategy should be dynamic rather than rigid and forcing you to stick to a single process or call script.
+Your sales strategy should be dynamic rather than rigid and forcing you to stick to a single process, call script or sales pitch.

 After all, no two prospects are the same.
-With prospects expecting more and more from salespeople in terms of both trust and problem-solving, the ability to think and act on your own is crucial.
+With prospects expecting more and more from salespeople in terms of both trust and problem-solving, the ability to think and act on your own to improve the sales experience is crucial.
 This ties back to number 1 on this list: critical thinking.